 In re: Whirlpool Corp.
-Front-Loading Washer Products Liability Litigation (U.S. District Court, N.D.
-Illinois)
+Front-Loading Washer Products Liability Litigation (N.D.
+Ill.)

 Defended Whirlpool in consumer class action against plaintiffs' claims of breach of implied warranty.
 Responsible for briefing a motion to decertify the class and for preparing key expert witnesses for trial, including defending expert depositions.
 Case settled before trial.

-Trial counsel in a 5-week arbitration involving a multi-billion dollar infrastructure project.
-Cross-examined respondents’ damages expert and drafted a motion to exclude respondents’ liability expert (respondents’ withdrew proffered expert before motion was decided).
+Trial counsel in a five-week arbitration involving a multi-billion dollar infrastructure project.
+Cross-examined respondents' damages expert and drafted a motion to exclude respondents' liability expert (respondents' withdrew proffered expert before motion was decided).

 Neology v.
 Federal Signal Corporation (D. Del.)

 Defended Federal Signal and 3M in patent infringement suits brought by Neology relating to various RFID technologies.
 Neology sued Federal Signal and moved for a preliminary injunction.
 We defeated Neology's motion for a preliminary injunction in a day-long evidentiary hearing (with witness testimony and oral argument on claim construction, invalidity, infringement, and irreparable harm).
 While district court case proceeded, Neology brought an action against Federal Signal and 3M in the International Trade Commission.
 Both matters settled before trial.

 Merck & Cie v.
 Watson Labs (D. Del.)